-It should be mentioned that you should not overdo using lemons because they are acidic and can cause upset stomach and problems for your teeth.
-So use lemons every so often and make sure you do not take too much to cause these issues.
+Be aware that you should not overuse lemons because they are acidic and can cause an upset stomach and problems for your teeth.
+1/2 to 1 lemon per day is a sweet spot.

 Apple Cider Vinegar

-Apple cider vinegar is another cheap, easy-to-get home remedy that allows you to gain health benefits through its use.
+Apple cider vinegar is another cheap, easy-to-get home remedy to promote health.
 Putting about a teaspoon in eight ounces of water daily can help to maintain blood sugar levels, promote weight loss, and improve health.
-Although it does not contain dozens of vitamins and minerals, it does have potassium and is low in sodium, both of which are helpful in recovery when doing endurance events.
-It is also good for when you want to do a “cleanse” of your body which helps to reboot your system, removing waste, fat, and impurities from your body.
-It can also help reduce inflammation.
-This is another commonly used item that can provide a wealth of benefits when used as part of your nutrition plan.
+Although it does not contain dozens of vitamins and minerals, it does have potassium and is low in sodium, both of which are helpful in endurance recovery.
+It also works well in “cleanses” of your body, which helps to reboot your system, and remove waste, fat, and impurities from your body.
+Apple cider vinegar also helps reduce inflammation.

-First and foremost, this is probably one of the oldest known remedies and was commonly used a as way to help with cold or sickness recovery or indigestion, and which provides many benefits.
+Baking soda, surprisingly, has been used for years to help with cold or sickness recovery or indigestion.
 When mixed with apple cider vinegar, it is said to have the ability to reduce inflammation and create an alkaline environment in your body.
 You can do this with lemon as well.